Best LiFePO4 Battery for Solar Systems

 Heating No Yes Yes

-If you use the battery in freezing temperatures, then I recommend getting the version with a build-in heater.
+If you use the battery in freezing temperatures, I recommend getting the version with a built-in heater.

 LithiumSolar reviews the Smart Battery with a low-temperature cutoff in the following video.